dortania/vanilla-laptop-guide-legacy/OpenCore/haswell.md

 If we think of our ig-plat as `0xAABBCCDD`, our swapped version would look like `DDCCBBAA`

-The two ig-platform-id's we use are as follows:
+An example of an ig-platform-id's we use are as follows:

-* `0x0D220003` - this is used when the iGPU is used to drive a display
-  * `0300220D` when hex-swapped
-* `0x04120004` - this is used when the iGPU is only used for computing tasks and doesn't drive a display
+* `0x0a260005` -  this is the standard hex for the DeviceID
-  * `04001204` when hex-swapped
+  * `0500260a` when hex-swapped, this will be our `AAPL,ig-platform-id`

 I added another portion as well that shows a `device-id` fake in case you have an HD 4400 which is unsupported in macOS.